International Business and Marketing.

 What was your favorite class or academic activity abroad?
 Why?

-My favorite educational experience was the classes we took because they were all in Spanish.
+My favorite educational experiences were the classes we took because they were all in Spanish.
 My classmates and I learned a variety of cultural norms that must be applied when doing business with Mexican clients or partners.

 Each new travel experience teaches me something new about myself.
 It teaches me that I am stronger and more resourceful than I think I am.
 Going out of my comfort zone generates new obstacles, obstacles that I must overcome in order to move forward.
 Traveling to Mexico broadened my understanding of Mexican culture and gave me a sense of belonging.
 After meeting all the wonderful people I did, I felt that the world might not be so big after all.